 Applying to College

-Search the online database of colleges and narrow down your selections by school, size, tuition rates, and site.
+Browse the database of fully accredited U.S.-based online colleges and narrow down your selections by school, size, tuition rates, and site.

 - Letters of Recommendation

 Colleges often ask for two or three recommendation letters from people who know you well.
 These letters should be written by someone who can describe your skills, accomplishments and personality.